 ALR – Agricultural Land ReserveA provincial zone in which agriculture is recognized as the priority use, farming is encouraged and non-agricultural uses are controlled.

 AmortizationThe number of years a borrower is scheduled to repay the entire amount of a mortgage.
+(Learn about which is of the two is the best for your needs: amortized loan vs simple interest)

 AppraisalAn estimate of a property’s market value, used by lenders in determining the amount of a mortgage.